ahurford/aarms-summer-school/julien-lectures/SLIDES/2023-08-25-AARMS-introductions.md

 ---

-# <!--fit--> Introductions (according to ChatGPT, emphasis mine)
+# <!--fit--> Introductions (according to ChatGPT, emphasis and "British-ation" mine)

-**Biological introduction**, also known as *biological invasion* or *biological colonization*, refers to the *intentional* or *unintentional* **introduction** of a **non-native species** into an ecosystem or habitat where they did not previously occur naturally.
+**Biological introduction**, also known as *biological invasion* or *biological colonisation*, refers to the *intentional* or *unintentional* **introduction** of a **non-native species** into an ecosystem or habitat where they did not previously occur naturally.
 This introduction can be facilitated by human activities such as trade, travel, and agriculture.
 These introduced species are often referred to as "invasive species."

 ---